reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 {{ range $index, $service := $report.Services }}
 ```

-The Service Level object comes from `$sl` variable assuming the `$sl` varialbe is setup like:
+The Service Level object comes from `$sl` variable, assuming it is set up like:

 ```
 {{ range $ind, $sl := $service.ServiceLevels -}}
 ```

-The array of reports comes from the `$reps` variable assuming this varaible is setup with:
+The array of reports comes from the `$reps` variable, assuming it is set up with:

 ```
 {{ $reps := .Lreps }}